goharbor/harbor/docs/user_guide.md

 - Have a webhook listener that is capable of interpreting the payload and acting upon the information it contains.
 For example, running a shell script.
 - Support queues and retry configurations, so that failed webhook notifications are queued and retried until the request succeeds or number of retries exceeds the configured maximum.

-It is recommended to create a separate endpoint URL for each project.

 ### Example Use Cases

 You can configure your continuous integration and development infrastructure so that it performs the following types of operations when it receives a webhook notification from Harbor.